What to watch as Trump, DeSantis, Pence speak at North Carolina GOP convention

 Do any of them notch endorsements from the event?

-Therefore, observers will be watching closely to see if the state GOP convention hands any of the three candidates endorsements, potentially boosting them as the primary heats up.
+Therefore, observers will be watching closely to see whether the state GOP convention hands any of the three candidates endorsements, potentially boosting them as the primary heats up.